 This rule incorporates NSPS from Part 60, Chapter 1, Title 40, Code of Federal Regulations (CFR); and applies to all new sources of air pollution and modifications of existing sources of air pollution listed in 40 CFR Part 60.
-However, no subparts of 40 CFR Part 60 apply to reciprocating natural gas or LPG/Propane-fired IC engines.
+However, no subparts of 40 CFR Part 60 apply to reciprocating natural gas-fired IC engines.